 Stock market moves indicate new house prices could fall up to 20%

-A note from Colin Sheridan, analyst with Irish brokers, Davy, says that the two Dublin-listed house builders, Cairn Homes and Glenveagh Properties, are resilient enough to withstand the pandemic in the short term.
+Cairn’s shares were trading at close to 67 cent on Tuesday, compared to €1.22 at the beginning of the month.
+Glenveagh’s stock was priced at 47.45 cent, down from 77 cent on the first day of trading in March

-Investors believe that the Covid-19 crisis will slash new house prices by 15 to 20 per cent, one stock market analyst says.
+Investors believe the Covid-19 crisis will slash new house prices by between 15 per cent and 20 per cent, according to one stock market analyst.

 Mr Sheridan says the sharp fall in both companies’ share prices since coronavirus struck indicates that the market has factored in “declines in house prices of maybe 15 to 20 per cent”, along with a halving of land values.

-Cairn’s shares were trading at more than 67 cent on Tuesday morning, but closed at €1.22 at the beginning of the month.
+Cairn’s shares were trading at close to 67 cent on Tuesday morning, compared to €1.22 at the beginning of the month.

 By February 28th, Glenveagh had agreed 475 sales this year, and intended completing all of them within that time.
 That figure was 47.5 per cent of the company’s 2020 sales target.